March 11, 2019

 CFA, CFP®

 Clete Albitz joined Albitz/Miloe & Associates, Inc. in 2005 and is dedicated to serving clients, specializing in investment portfolio management and retirement income planning.
-Clete is a CFA® charterholder, CERTIFIED FINANCIAL PLANNER™ (CFP®), and graduated with a degree in Economics from the University of California, San Diego.
-He enjoys playing baseball, basketball, and coaching Little League.
-Clete resides in the South Bay with his wife and three children.
+Clete is a CFA® charterholder, CERTIFIED FINANCIAL PLANNER®, and graduated with a degree in Economics from the University of California, San Diego.
+He enjoys playing baseball, basketball, and coaching youth sports.
+Clete resides in the South Bay with his wife and their three children.